GartorwareCorp/ionic-privacy-consent/README.md

 Develop your module like any other Angular module.
 Then, run `npm run build -- --prod` to build a local copy.

-When you're ready to publish to npm, run `npm publishPackage`.
+When you're ready to publish to npm, cd to `dist` folder then run `npm publish`.

 To use it in another project while developing use https://github.com/marcj/npm-local-development#readme Prepare .links.json in root project app and then: